Pluteus cervinus Fawn Pluteus Shipley Country Park,

 concolorous with cap.
 Stem, up to 6 cm extremely thin like hair,

-but shiney and very flexible.
+but shiny and very flexible.
 In grass in groups amongst pine

 trees and needles.
 Widespread, common - late Spring Autumn.
-Inedible.
+Same

 Phallus impudicus Common Stinkhorn, Center Parcs, Sherwood